Frequently Asked Questions

 The Middle College at Skyline College is committed to providing an environment which promotes learning and provides curricula that allows students to earn a high school diploma plus one or more the following options:

-- Career technical education certificate and/or,
+- Units toward a Career technical education certificate and/or,

 - Units toward an Associate degree, and/or